-Otter Class – Year 3, Year 4
+Otter Class – Year 3 & Year 4

-During his or her three years in Hedgehog Class, coming across to the main hall each day for assembly and lunch, or for PE or Multi-Sports Club, each child will have peeped through the door of Otter Class and seen a very different classroom, where the chairs are bigger and the displays on the walls are more complicated with a more demanding vocabulary.
+During his or her two years in Hedgehog Class, coming across to the main hall each day for assembly and lunch, or for PE or Multi-Sports Club, each child will have peeped through the door of Otter Class and seen a very different classroom, where the chairs are bigger and the displays on the walls are more complicated with a more demanding vocabulary.
 Otter Class is in the oldest part of the school where children have been educated since 1896; the room, the library and hall next door all have high ceilings with big tall windows that let in lots of light.

-Years 3 and 4 should see a growing capacity in each child for independent learning, backed by the Loops of Learning and other strategies which are a core part of our approach to teaching.
-In English fluent reading and writing is the norm, with an enriched vocabulary and growing confidence in using language in a greater variety of situations, for a variety of audiences and purposes, including through drama, formal presentations and debate.
-Daily spelling and phonics exercises continue to make sure that this innate skill is embedded in each child.
+These years see a growing capacity in each child for independent learning and the enjoyment of playing a greater role in leading whole school projects.
+In English, fluent reading and writing is the norm, with an enriched vocabulary and growing confidence in using language in a greater variety of situations, for a variety of audiences and purposes, including through drama, formal presentations and debate.
+Daily spelling exercises continue to make sure that key spelling skills are embedded for each child.

-Year 4 leavers have a dedicated Leavers Assembly in July celebrating, amid much laughter, applause and the odd tear, their achievements at Nunney.
+Year 4 leavers have a dedicated Leavers’ Assembly in July celebrating, amid much laughter, applause and the odd tear, their achievements at Nunney.